rgriebl/brickstore/compile.md

 #### Qt SDK
 The easiest way to get a Qt SDK, is to use Qt's online installer that will install everything you need: Get it from <https://www.qt.io/download-open-source> (scroll way down to `Download the Qt Online Installer`).

-* When selecting the components, make sure to enable `Qt Quick 3D` and `Qt Multimedia` under `Additional Libraries`, if you want to build a Qt 6 based version.
+* When selecting the components, make sure to enable `Qt Quick 3D`, `Qt Multimedia` and `Qt Image Formats` under `Additional Libraries`, if you want to build a Qt 6 based version.
 * MingW on Windows is untested - please use the compiler from MSVC 2019 or 2022.
 If you still want to use MingW, be my guest and create a pull